pedrocaldeira66/775-Spindle-adapter-for-MokeyLaser/README.md

 1 x Coupler to connect the 8mm threaded rod to the motor 1 x 8mm threaded Rod
 2 x 8mm guide rods
-Heat Insert threaded nuts for 3d printing - M3 and M4
+4 x hexagonal brass spacers for the motor
-2 8mm threaded nuts (one stripped of the inner grooves to act as guide fo rthe threaded rod bottom) 2 bushings for the 8mm rods
+6 cilindrical neodymium magnets (5mm diameter) for securing the cover Heat Insert threaded nuts for 3d printing - M3 and M4 2 8mm threaded nuts (one stripped of the inner grooves to act as guide fo rthe threaded rod bottom) 2 bushings for the 8mm rods